 Climate change is here, and no one knows this more acutely than Puerto Rico.
 As designers, we have the responsibility to fight it, both in terms of reducing the carbon footprint of the buildings we design, and in helping our clients remain resilient to the increasing natural disasters we all face.
 Buildings are responsible for 39 percent of annual global greenhouse gas emissions, and hospitals are one of the most energy-intensive building types.
 Reducing their energy consumption and decreasing their reliance on fossil fuels is a no-brainer.
 Designers also have a responsibility to help health systems cope with rising sea levels, increasingly powerful storms, worsening wild fires and other threats.
 That’s as true for buildings as it is for the municipal infrastructure that keeps them running.

 Healthcare design is more than just creating beautiful and functional facilities – it’s an overall point of view that seeks to improve the human experience by keeping communities healthier.
 By knowing our craft and applying it responsibly, we can help health systems improve access to care, quality of care and cost of care, now and in the future.

 Eduardo Egea, AIA, NCARB, is vice president and managing principal of LEO A DALY’s Miami design studio.
-In this role, Eduardo facilitates a collaborative and iterative design process using simulation and prototyping to research and tests the effectiveness of promising design solutions that may impact patient safety in high-stress healthcare environments.
+In this role, Eduardo facilitates a collaborative and iterative design process, using simulation and prototyping, to research and test the effectiveness of promising design solutions that may impact patient safety in high-stress healthcare environments.
 He has focused his 25-year career on using a multidisciplinary approach to improve patient safety in healthcare through the development of tools and built-environment solutions.
-He can be reached at ESEgea@leoadaly.com.
+He can be reached at firstname.lastname@example.org.